-There’s no “Pinterest Fail” in site with this in-depth, step-by-step recipe for the traditional Easter Lamb Cake!
+There’s no “Pinterest Fail” in site with this in-depth, step-by-step recipe for the traditional Easter Lamb Cake Recipe!
 It will wow and impress your family, friends, and strangers on the internet!

 I have wanted to post an in-depth, step-by-step recipe for a traditional Easter Lamb Cake for so very long.
 Finally, today is the day!

 No, it’s not a cake made out of a lamb – don’t worry!
 Lamb Cake is simply a cake batter that is baked in a two-sided mold that is shaped like a lamb.
 It is traditionally served at Easter to represent the sacrifice of Jesus on the cross for the sins of humanity.
 Talk about a great time to be serving cake, right?

 What You’ll Need for the Lamb Cake Recipe